-Delegated Committee Role Responsibilities Review and recommend to the Board of Directors 22.
-The appointment of the internal auditor Decide/approve and report to the Board of Directors Monitor and report highlights to the Board of Directors Quarterly updates with internal auditor The internal audit of the WCB and the internal auditor's relationship with the external auditor and with Management Matters that may affect the independence of the internal auditor including but not limited to the position of the internal audit function within the organization structure of the WCB Review the findings and follow-up of the internal auditor including any significant disagreements between management and the internal auditor with regard to required systems and controls

-- 29 Direct and open communication among the Finance, Audit and Risk Committee, the external auditor and the internal auditor. - 30 Meets with the internal auditor at least once per year - 31 In camera meetings with the internal auditor at least once per year in the absence of Management and the external auditor - 32 The adequacy and effectiveness of the WCB internal control system through quarterly reports from the internal auditor and the annual management letter from external auditors re sufficiency of internal controls - 33 The effectiveness of the WCB enterprise risk management system through an annual risk assessment by the internal auditor or other periodic reports from external third parties (e.g. Auditor-General, etc.)
+Delegated Committee Role ponsibilities Review and recommend to the Board of Directors 22.
+The appointment of the internal auditor Decide/approve and report to the Board of Directors 23.
+The terms of the annual internal audit plan including objectives, scope, staffing, timetable and proposed fees 24.
+Assess the performance of or removal of the internal auditor Monitor and report highlights to the Board of Directors Quarterly updates with internal auditor The internal audit of the WCB and the internal auditor's relationship with the external auditor and with Management Matters that may affect the independence of the internal auditor including but not limited to the position of the internal audit function within the organization structure of the WCB Review the findings and follow-up of the internal auditor including any significant disagreements between management and the internal auditor with regard to required systems and controls Direct and open communication among the Finance, Audit and Risk Committee, the external auditor and the internal auditor.
+30 Meets with the internal auditor at least once per year 31 In camera meetings with the internal auditor at least once per year in the absence of Management and the external auditor